 $2.9 million is equal to 0.4% of the total revenue TfNSW derives from Opal cards.
 This amount was spread across 1.1 million cards with negative balances, with an average of $11.76 remaining on each card.

 An Opal card can have a maximum negative balance of $20.

 Until November 2018, the total cumulative amount lost since the Opal card was introduced summed up to about $8 million.

 But recent documents from 7News in August 2019 revealed that $80 million remained on unused Opal cards that were still loaded with credit, and probably discarded after a few uses.

 Earlier in January 2019, TfNSW made changes to its ticketing system at Syndey airport to prevent passengers with high negative balances to exit the station.

 TfNSW also took a tougher stance on fare evasion, which caused $83 million losses in 2018.

-Unlike other Australian cards such as Adelaide MetroCard or Melbourne’s mywiki, Opal cards have no cost.
-Passengers just have to top money and they can use it on trains, trams, buses and ferries throughout Sydney, Newcastle, the Central Coast, Wollongong and the Blue Mountains.
-Consequently, NSW taxpayers are subsidising the cost of every smartcard, including those used by tourist and by fare dodgers.
+Unlike other Australian public transport cards such as Adelaide MetroCard or Melbourne’s mywiki, Opal cards don’t have an inherent cost.
+Travellers just have to top up money so they can pay for their trips on trains, trams, buses and ferries.

-Nevertheless, the Government turned down the idea.
+However, the local Government turned down the idea.
 Transport Minister Andrew Constance said Opal was the foundation of the state’s public transport system and that there were “no plans to introduce any fee for new Opal cards”.